 Earlier this year, Glassdoor calculated the value of unfilled job listings in the US using the large amounts of self-reported salary data that their users have input over the years.
 The numbers are pretty astounding.
 Technology ranks fifth for the highest value of unfilled jobs, with 263,586 tech jobs available in the US today.
 Together, those unfilled jobs are worth $21 billion a year in salaries and pay.

 Bottom line?
-Tech workers are in high demand.
+Technical skills are in high demand.

 “Technology ranks fifth for the highest value of unfilled jobs, with 263,586 tech jobs available in the US today.”

 If you’re one of the multitudes of businesses trying to fill technical roles right now, you know that it’s a tough market.
 You’re competing with thousands of other job postings from companies offering a huge range of salaries and benefits, as that $21 billion figure above demonstrates.
 To make matters worse, it’s not just that the competition is fierce, the talent is also a limited resource.
 Or, at least that’s what we keep hearing.

 In ManpowerGroup’s 11th-annual Talent Shortage Survey, tech jobs ranked second hardest to fill, with 24% of respondents agreeing that the lack of available and skilled applicants was the biggest reason those jobs are hard to fill.
 A report from Cloud Foundry found that “64% of IT pros agreed that there is now or will soon be a developer shortage.”

 Indeed, the job search and listing site, analyzed their data and found that within tech, developer roles particularly are becoming increasingly in-demand and harder to fill: